-This is an example using the star
+This is an example using the star dataset (for more

-information about the dataset, please use ?star
+information about the dataset, please use ?star).

 We start with a simple example with one outcome variable (writing scores) and one machine learning algorithm (causal forest).
 Then we move to incoporate multiple outcomes and compare model performances with several machine learning algorithms.